 Half of all housing units in Wayland are located in structures with five or more units.
 About one in five housing units in Wayland is a single-family home.
-Despite its relatively recent development compared to other neighborhoods in the City, the housing stock in Wayland is fairly old, with nine out of ten housing units constructed more than 40 years ago.
+Despite its relatively recent development compared to other neighborhoods in the City, the housing stock in Wayland is still fairly old.
+Few homes are newer than 50 years old.

 The median value of single-family, owner-occupied homes in Wayland is more than twice the median value reported for Providence.